EnnengYang/Awesome-Model-Merging-Methods-Theories-Applications/README.md

 **Contact**

-We welcome all researchers to contribute to this repository **'model merging'**.
+We welcome all researchers to contribute to this repository **'model merging in foundation models or machine learning'**.

 If you have a related paper that was not added to the library, please contact us.